Stockholm (2013 film)

 Stockholm is a 2013 Spanish romantic drama film co-written and directed by Rodrigo Sorogoyen.
 It stars Javier Pereira and Aura Garrido.

 Premise

-A man ("he") tries to get a woman ("she") he meets at a party to like him.
+A young man ("he") tries to get a young woman ("she") he meets at a party to like him.
 She refuses, but he does not give up until he manages to change her mind.
 After they spend the night together, she discovers he is not like she thought.

 Reception

 Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 83% based on 6 reviews, with an average rating of 6.8/10.

 Jonathan Holland of The Hollywood Reporter deemed the film to be "an unsettling, minimalist meditation on the hidden dangers of teen romance", otherwise signalling its director "as someone who's already marked out his own distinctive style".

 Andrea G. Bermejo of Cinemanía rated Stockholm 4 out 5 stars, summing it up to be a "little film with a surprise and a great Aura Garrido".